jacubero/aws-architect-associate/docs/compute.rst

 `Amazon EC2 Reserved Instances and Other Reservation Models <https://docs.aws.amazon.com/whitepapers/latest/cost-optimization-reservation-models/introduction.html>`_

 Using Reserved Instances can have a significant impact on savings compared to on-demand, in some cases up to 75%.
 Typically, Reserved Instances are used for workloads that need to run most or all of the time, such as production environments.
 The commitment level could be 1 year or 3 years.
 AWS services offering RIs are: Amazon EC2, ECS, RDS, DynamoDB, Redshift, ElastiCache, Reserved Transcode Slots and Reserved Queues (AWS Elemental MediaConvert).
+It offers payment flexibility with 3 upfront payment options (all, partial, none).
 RI types are Standard, Convertible and Scheduled.

 While using RIs, in certain cases, customers can take advantage of regional benefits.
 Regional benefits can simplify reserved instance optimization by allowing a reserved instance to be applied for the whole AWS Region, rather than just a specific Availability Zone, which can simplify capacity planning.